HarryShomer/spotify-web-api/README.md

 ## Install

 It's currently not on pip.
-Therefore to install it on your machine clone or download the repository and run either:
+Therefore to install it on your machine either clone or download the repository and run either:

 ```
 pip setup.py install